arXiv/arxiv-docs/help/authority.md

 each paper you submit and encourage them to register themselves as owners.

-If you have submitted a paper in the past, it is quite likely that you are already registered as an author.
-However, because this is an imprecise process of matching e-mail addresses and names, we have probably made mistakes in some cases.
 If papers you have submitted are missing entirely from your [list](/user/) of papers, you should follow the instructions below for *other authors*.

-If a paper is on your list of papers you own, but you are not registered as an author, you can use the "Change Author Status" link on your [user information](/user/) page.
+If a paper is on your list of papers you own, but you are not registered as an author, you can use the [Change Author Status form](/auth/change-author-status).

 ## For other authors

 Since most papers have multiple authors, it is quite likely that you are the author of a paper that you did not submit personally.

-### Do you have a paper password?
+### To claim a paper

 If the submitter has provided you with the paper password you can use the [the Claim Ownership with a password form](/auth/need-paper-password).